Miss-ikky/Mywiki/EJPT/Host & Network Penetration Testing/3. The Metasploit framework (MSF)/Information Gathering & Enumeration.md

 	1) how to check if the module will work
 		- copy module and use it
-		- command: info (this will display info about the module and what version of the service it will exploit)
+		- command: `info` (this will display info about the module and what version of the service it will exploit)
-		- set payload to windows/meterpreter/reverse_tcp (this because we are targeting a windows system, default is linux)
+		- `set payload windows/meterpreter/reverse_tcp` (this because we are targeting a windows system, default is linux)

 3) searchsploit allows you to search in exploit db (we can limit the results to only show metasploit exploit)
 	- searchsploit "Microsoft Windows SMB"